ioccc-src/winner/2000/tomx/README.md

 where one language *used* another to perform its tasks.
 An interesting approach.
-Admittedly, it's not all that obfuscated - but there's more to it than you might think, since you have to make sure that your changes don't change the shell code or the makefile.
+Admittedly, it's not all that obfuscated - but there's more to it than you might think, since you have to make sure that your changes don't change the shell code or the Makefile.

 ## Author's remarks:

 ### Summary

-This program works as a C source file, a Makefile and also as a Shell (/bin/sh) script.
-But unlike some other multi-language prog- rams, this one is NOT meant to print "Hello, world" in all 3 cases (At least in the true sense ;-)).
-The C, make and shell code build upon each other to create a C program (?) which when executed as a shell script will compile itself through the C compiler using a makefile! - Pretty useful, Eh?.
+This program works as a C source file, a Makefile and also as a shell (`/bin/sh`) script.
+But unlike some other multi-language programs, this one is NOT meant to print "Hello, world" in all 3 cases (At least in the true sense ;-)).
+The C, make and shell code build upon each other to create a C program (?) which when executed as a shell script will compile itself through the C compiler using a Makefile! - Pretty useful, Eh?

 Probably, this is the first entry ever to fully satisfy Rule #1 ("Your entry must be a complete program") in the strictest sense;-)

 ### Top 5 reasons (IMHO) why this code is an entry for IOCCC